 You might like to look at the following detailed information to help you further in making your choice

 How to apply

 Entry is based on previous academic results and interview.
 We have a competitive scholarship and bursary programme awarded by examination, interview and group exercises.

-We will be happy to send you our IB Brochure, full details on how to apply and an online Application Form.
+We will be happy to send you our IB Diploma Guide, full details on how to apply and an online Application Form.
 We encourage prospective students to contact us with any questions they may have.
 You can register your interest in hearing more about the course and the college using this online form.

 1. School reports and application form

 To begin the application process, please send us the applicant’s school reports from the previous two years by email.
 We will then send you a link to our online application form, which includes a link to pay the £100 Registration Fee.

 When we have received all of the above, we will assess the applicant’s school reports.
 If these are satisfactory, we will invite the applicant and their parents to visit St Clare’s for a tour and an interview.